 - Sequence Number and Acknowledgement Number

 - Subnet Information

 As the name suggests, Query Packets are sent when a successor route fails and there is no feasible successor in the EIGRP topology table.
-The Router whose lost the route, sends a query message for asking their neighbor that the same route is present or not on their topology table.
-Maximum delay time is also set in Query Message.
+The Router who lost the route sends a query message for asking their neighbor that the same route is present or not on their topology table.
+The maximum delay time is also set in Query Message.
 It is always Unicast at serial link and Multicast on Ethernet link.
 Properties of Query Message:

 - Opcode 3

 - Can be Unicast or Multicast

 Reply Message is sent in the response of Query Message.
 The responding router has an alternate route in their topology table and that router reply the query of the neighbor router.
 Like Update and Query message, the Reply message is also used RTP.
 They also use sequence and acknowledgment numbers.
 Properties of Reply Message:

 - It is always a Unicast Message.